hypnoglow/gomuche/README.md

 Unencrypted Google password may be leaked.
 In opposite, storing just an auth token is no big deal.

-This tool was written mostly for demonstrational purposes, but actually I use this for my [i3blocks](https://github.com/vivien/i3blocks/) mail checker.
+This tool was written mostly for demonstrational purposes, but actually I use it for my [i3blocks](https://github.com/vivien/i3blocks/) mail checker.

 ## Installation